A Beginner’s Guide to Propane and Radio Remote Controls

-What exactly IS propane?
+What is propane?
 How do radio remote controls keep us safe?

 Propane is a naturally occurring gas that develops in the earth, specifically through the decomposition of organic matter over long periods of time.
 It’s found in a liquid called petroleum, where it’s extracted along with along with butane, ethane and numerous other compounds.
 It is a non-toxic member of the LPG (liquefied petroleum gas) family, which are known for their ability to convert to liquid with a little bit of atmospheric pressure.
 Propane is used for seemingly endless applications including engine fuel, appliances and home heating.
 Chances are you use propane much more often than you think you do!